verekia/js-stack-from-scratch/12-testing-mocha-chai/README.md

 Alright, let's run this test!

-Just like regular code, we are going to need to transpile this test `state-test.js` from ES6 to ES5.
+Just like regular code, we are going to need to transpile this `state-test.js` from ES6 to ES5.
 This file also relies on code located under `src/client`, which is currently only built by Webpack.
 Remember how I made you split the Gulp `build` task into `build-server` and `build-client` back in [Chapter 7](/7-client-browserify)?
 We'll we're going to undo that!
 Our tests need the entire codebase to be available in `/lib`, so let's bring back the full `build` task instead of the more-specific `build-server` in `gulpfile.js`:

 ```javascript
 gulp.task('build', ['lint'], () =>